zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 stack component.
 Provided with the MLFLow integration it can be used to deploy and manage [MLFlow models](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) on a local running MLFlow server.

+{% hint style="warning" %}
+The MLFLow Model Deployer is not yet available for use in production.
+This is a work in progress and will be available soon.
+At the moment it is only available for use in a local development environment.
+{% endhint %}

 ## When would you want to use it?

 MLFlow is a popular open source platform for machine learning.
 It's a great tool for